flame-stream/TypeInference/src/main/BenYelles/README.md

 One way to solve it is to give type annotations(liquid types) for our type system as [here](https://ucsd-progsys.github.io/liquidhaskell-blog/)

+There is one way to combine ihabitation of simple types and liquid types without too much suffering.
+At first, let our types be from ```λ->```, but we provide annotations for them.
+We search inhabitants that are with no consideration of annotations.
+Then we are to check each inhabitant with Liqued haskell compiler.
+If annotations are satisfied then it is one of our picks.

 ### See also: